gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4-(users).md

 Instead of specifying a banner in a file list with `'<banner>'` or `'<banner:prop.subprop>'`, the [grunt-contrib-concat](/gruntjs/grunt-contrib-concat) and [grunt-contrib-uglify](/gruntjs/grunt-contrib-uglify) plugins each have a `banner` option.

 Instead of stripping banners from files individually with `'<file_strip_banner:file.js>'`, the [grunt-contrib-concat](/gruntjs/grunt-contrib-concat) and [grunt-contrib-uglify](/gruntjs/grunt-contrib-uglify) plugins each have an option to strip/preserve banners.

+## Troubleshooting tips

+* If you have ever previously installed grunt 0.4.0 or any of the grunt-contrib plugins from npm, flush your npm cache with `npm cache clear` to ensure that you are pulling the latest, released versions.